Late Latin: Low Latin

 Low Latin is a vague and often pejorative term that might refer to any post-classical Latin from Late Latin through Renaissance Latin, depending on the author.
 Its origins are obscure, but the Latin expression media et infima Latinitas sprang into public notice in 1678 in the title of a Glossary (by today's standards a dictionary) by Charles du Fresne, sieur du Cange.
 The multivolume set had many editions and expansions by other authors subsequently.
-The title varies somewhat; most commonly used was Glossarium Mediae et Infimae Latinitatis.
+The title varies somewhat; the most commonly used was Glossarium Mediae et Infimae Latinitatis.
 It has been translated by expressions of widely different meanings.
 The uncertainty is understanding what media, "middle", and infima, "low", mean in this context.

-The term media is securely connected to Medieval Latin by du Cange's own terminology expounded in the Praefatio, such as scriptores mediae aetatis, "writers of the middle age".
+The term media is securely connected to Medieval Latin by du Cange's terminology expounded in the Praefatio, such as scriptores mediae aetatis, "writers of the middle age".
 Du Cange's Glossary takes words from authors ranging from the Christian period (Late Latin) to the Renaissance, dipping into the classical period if a word originated there.
 Either media et infima Latinitas refers to one age, which must be the middle age covering the entire post-classical range, or it refers to two consecutive periods, infima Latinitas and media Latinitas.
 Both interpretations have their adherents.

-In the former case, the infimae appears extraneous; it recognizes the corruptio of the corrupta Latinitas du Cange said his Glossary covered.
+In the former case, the infimae appears extraneous; it recognizes the corruptio of the corrupta Latinitas which du Cange said his Glossary covered.
 The two-period case postulates a second unity of style, infima Latinitas, translated into English as "Low Latin" (which in the one-period case would be identical to media Latinitas).
 Du Cange in the glossarial part of his Glossary identifies some words as being used by purioris Latinitatis scriptores, such as Cicero (of the Golden Age).
 He has already said in the Preface that he rejects the ages scheme used by some: Golden Age, Silver Age, Brass Age, Iron Age.
-A second category are the inferioris Latinitatis scriptores, such as Apuleius (Silver Age).
-The third and main category are the infimae Latinitatis scriptores, who must be post-classical; that is, Late Latin, unless they are also medieval.
+A second category is the inferioris Latinitatis scriptores, such as Apuleius (Silver Age).
+The third and main category is the infimae Latinitatis scriptores, which must be post-classical; that is, Late Latin, unless they are also medieval.
 His failure to state which authors are low leaves the issue unresolved.